 Conclusions

-In the previous chapters, both the working principles and the accomplished results where presented.
+In the previous chapters, both the working principles and the accomplished results were presented.
 It was demonstrated that the developed solution for the automated generation of P&ID visualizations works in concept.
 For an implementation in an industrial context though, where stricter, more demanding standards in quality and performance must be met, a couple of things need yet to be considered.

 What seemed would be the greatest challenge at the start of the project, turned out to be one even greater than initially thought: the graphing algorithm for P&ID visualizations.
 P&IDs do share similarities to ordinary mathematical graphs.
 Nonetheless, they cannot only be positioned algorithmically by means of a mathematical approach or an existing methodology, but moreso analytically, based on their inherent positioning characteristics.
 After many programming hours invested and no significant improvement in the vertex placement algorithm, it was evidenced that it had come to a stillstand.
 Although a gross placement of P&ID shapes can indeed be achieved for simple models by hard-coding it, the refining of this positioning, something required by industrial grade P&ID visualizations, signified an exponentially more challenging task.